In this product guide:

 - Mild tongue slide

-A couple of features on the Kayano 31 make this possible.
+Two features on the Kayano 32 make this happen.
 The inner midsole has more structure than the outer sidewall; that makes the inner side more stable and resistant to compression.
 However, the mild ‘motion control’ effect doesn’t affect the overall stability.
+The Kayano 32 resembles the 31 in many ways; it uses an updated Flytefoam Blast+ compound.
+It’s cushioned yet supportive, making it just right for heavy female runners.

 - Upper: Engineered spacer mesh, inner gusset.